facebook/fresco/docs/01-gotchas.md

 If you set an image directly, you will completely lose your ```DraweeHierarchy```, and will not get any results from the image pipeline.

-#### Don't use ImageView attributes with DraweeView
+#### Don't use ImageView attributes or methods with DraweeView

-Any XML attribute of ImageView not found in [View](http://developer.android.com/reference/android/view/View.html) will not work on a DraweeView.
-We plan to remove them entirely in a future release.
+Any XML attribute or method of ImageView not found in [View](http://developer.android.com/reference/android/view/View.html) will not work on a DraweeView.
+Typical cases are `scaleType`, `src`, etc. Don't use those.
+DraweeView has its own counterparts as explained in the other sections of this documentation.
+Any ImageView attrribute or method will be removed in the upcoming release, so please don't use those.